 Global temperatures are rising, and we’re running out of time to address climate change.
 That’s why we need to make the most of our existing energy infrastructure while investing in new cleantech solutions and exploring methods of energy demand side management.
 Fortunately, our modern grid enables us to do just that.
 According to the Energy Information Administration (EIA), global electricity demand will grow by 50% by 2050—as countries develop their economies and the middle class continues to grow.

 Electricity is a commodity, and it’s one that businesses can’t afford to neglect.
 It powers the servers that run your company’s software, keeps production lines running smoothly, and allows employees to work from home or travel internationally for business meetings.
-To stay competitive in today’s global economy, your company needs affordable, reliable electricity.
+Your company needs affordable, reliable electricity to stay competitive in today’s global economy.
 That means finding ways to lower your energy bills.

 However, high temperatures are causing surges in electricity prices, undermining efforts to curb greenhouse gas emissions and undercutting the bottom line.